AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

-# Use vector search on embeddings in vCore-based Azure Cosmos DB for NoSQL
+# Use vector search on embeddings in Azure Cosmos DB for NoSQL

 >**NOTE**: vCore-based Azure Cosmos DB for NoSQL supports vector search on embeddings.
 This functionality is not supported on RUs-based accounts.